Pablissimo/SonarTsPlugin/README.md

 <tr><td>sonar.ts.forceZeroCoverage</td><td><b>Optional</b></td><td>Forces code coverage percentage to zero when no report is supplied, defaults to false</td></tr>
 <tr><td>sonar.ts.tslinttimeout</td><td><b>Optional</b></td><td>Max time to wait for TsLint to finish processing a single file (in milliseconds), defaults to 60 seconds</td></tr>
 <tr><td>sonar.ts.tslintrulesdir</td><td><b>Optional</b></td><td>Path to a folder containing custom TsLint rules referenced in tslint.json</td></tr>
+<tr><td>sonar.ts.tslint.customrules</td><td><b>Optional</b></td><td>Configuration to map custom TSLint rules to SonarQube rules & settings</td></tr>
 <tr><td>sonar.ts.lcov.reportpath</td><td><b>Optional</b></td><td>Path to an LCOV code-coverage report to be included in analysis</td></tr>
 </tbody>
 </table>

+## TSLint Custom Rules

+To present custom TSLint rules in SonarQube analysis, you can provide a configuration that maps the TSLint rules from your `sonar.ts.tslintrulesdir` directory to dedicated Sonar rules for analysis.
+The configuration for a TSLint Sonar rule consists of a line declaring the TSLint rule id, and some attached properties that are used by Sonar for analysis and reporting.

+For example taking the `no-constant-condition` rule from the [tslint-eslint-rules](https://github.com/buzinas/tslint-eslint-rules) package, a configuration in Sonar could look as follows:

+	no-constant-condition=true
+	no-constant-condition.name=disallow use of constant expressions in conditions no-constant-condition.severity=MAJOR
+	no-constant-condition.description=Comparing a literal expression in a condition is usually a typo or development trigger for a specific behavior.

 ##Licence
 MIT